LiamJCates/Programming-Notes/C++/CodeExamples/DataStructures/LinkedList/_LinkedList.md

 Linked List
+Linked data structures hold the data in multiple chunks of memory, also known as nodes, which may be placed at different places in the memory.

 Linked list: A list of items, called nodes, in which the order of the nodes is determined by the address, called the link, stored in each node.
+The last node contains a NULL pointer link to indicate the end of the list.

 The address of the first node in the list is stored in a separate location called the head or first.

+A linked list can't provide cache locality at all since the elements are not stored contiguously in memory.
+Hence, there's no way to bring the next element into the cache without actually visiting it with the pointer stored in the current element.
+So, although, in theory, it has the same time complexity for traversal as an array, in practice, it gives poor performance.

 Operations